18b The Las Vegas Arts District

+Downtown district in Nevada, U.S.

 Looking south over the intersection of Charleston and Las Vegas Boulevard in 2015.
 A portion of the Arts District is seen along the right half.

 18b The Las Vegas Arts District is located in downtown Las Vegas, Nevada.
 The district includes art galleries, clothing and antique stores, restaurants, bars, and breweries.

 The Arts District is located north of the Las Vegas Strip.
 East Charleston Boulevard runs through the center of the district from west to east.
 According to the city, the district is officially bounded by Hoover Avenue to the north and Commerce Street to the west.
 The southern boundary runs just past Colorado Avenue, while the east border runs along 4th Street up until Charleston, continuing along South Las Vegas Boulevard the rest of the way to Hoover.

 The idea of an arts district in Las Vegas dates to 1998, and slowly developed in the years to come.
 A First Friday event was launched in 2002, to promote the new district.
 The event proved to be a success, eventually helping to transform the area.
 The Arts District rose to prominence in the mid-2010s, with the opening of various businesses.